A whooper swan is a large migratory bird and the most elegant in the swan lineage.

 Diets

 Whooper swan feeds on nourishing aquatic plants and roots in shallow water.
-The young birds (cygnet) eat small insects and abundant invertebrates to fulfil their fast growth and satisfy their high protein demand.
+The young birds (cygnet) eat small insects and abundant invertebrates to fulfill their fast growth and high protein demand.

 Reproduction

-Whooper swan is monogamous birds and makes life pairs.
+Whooper swans are monogamous birds and make life pairs.
 They show affection to each other with their wings half open in an uplifted position, and each whooper swan alternatively bends to elongate its neck.

-These displays are followed by loud trumpeting call, and during the nesting season, the whooper swan strongly defends its habitat.
-The mating period takes place between the end of April and the beginning of May.
+These displays are followed by loud trumpeting calls, and during the nesting season, the whooper swan strongly defends its habitat.
+The mating period occurs between the end of April and the beginning of May.

-Whooper swans are sole nesters, and their nest are placed on a big mound, usually made of plant material, such as moss and lichens.
-Nests are built near the sea, on islands and shores of the lake.
+Whooper swans are sole nesters, and their nest is placed on a big mound, usually made of plant material, such as moss and lichens.
+Nests are built near the sea, on islands, and the shores of the lake.

 The females lay 4 – 5 eggs, and the mother’s incubation lasts approximately 35 days, while the male guards the region.
-Cygnets are catered for till the age of three months and can fly when they are 4 – 5 months older.
+Cygnets are catered for until three months old and can fly when they are 4 – 5 months old.

 Cygnets rarely fly but engage in pre-flight signals to communicate with their mother and dad.
 They become independent and sexually matured after 48 months.